 PLOTS Guide - Introduction

-Remember, landowners who enter into PLOTS agreements with the Game and Fish Department do so willingly.
-They do so with the understanding and trust that hunters will leave little trace of their passing.
+Landowners who work with Game and Fish by willingly entering their land into the program do so with the understanding that hunters will leave little trace.

 As I write this, we are still weeks away from the heart of the fall hunting season in North Dakota.
 With a landscape that looks lush and replenished compared to last fall, I foresee good hunting opportunities for those willing to put in the time and effort.